rladies/starter-kit/README.md

 # R-Ladies Starter Kit for New Chapters

 Welcome!

-This repository holds a few precious files but you'll find more information by browsing
+This repository is archived, as all files have been given new homes.
+You will find the same information in the following locations:

 * [our organizational guidance, as an online book](https://guide.rladies.org)